 "Now you listen to me, and you listen good, Malfoy," Edward snarled, pinning the blond boy to a tree.
 "You try to pull something like that again and I will clobber you and stick you with this spear, you understand me?"

 "Wanna bet?"
 Edward gave the boy his best crazy sadistic smile.
 "So, do we have an understanding, Mr. Malfoy?"

 Malfoy paled and nodded furiously.

 "Great!"
-Edward beamed, letting Malfoy go, and continuing on down the forest trail whistling to himself.
+Edward beamed, letting Malfoy go, and continued on down the forest trail whistling to himself.